Blendify/blender-manual/blender_docs/manual/animation/keyframes/visualization.rst

 Visualization
 *************

-There are some important visualization features in the 3D views that can help animation.
+There are some important visualization features in the 3D Views that can help animation.

-When the current frame is a keyframe for the current active object, the name of this object (shown in the bottom left corner of the 3D views) turns yellow.
+When the current frame is a keyframe for the current active object, the name of this object (shown in the bottom left corner of the 3D Views) turns yellow.

 .. figure:: /images/animation_keyframes_visualization.png